electron/electron/docs/development/build-instructions-macos.md

 ### Arm64-specific prerequisites

 * Rosetta 2
-  * this can be installed by using the softwareupdate command line tool.
+  * We recommend installing Rosetta if using dependencies that need to cross-compile on x64 and arm64 machines.
+Rosetta can be installed by using the softwareupdate command line tool.
   * `$ softwareupdate --install-rosetta`

 ## Building Electron